fregapple/py_retro-Frontend/README.md

 Or you can package it yourself with the code.

 To do so, download my code and Lifnings code.
 Drag Lifning's code into the src folder of mine and don't overwrite the files, as I have adjusted certain things to hack em together.
 Then go back to main directory and run: python install.py in CMD.
-Please note that this works when downloading python3.9.9 from windows store.
-Not sure why!
-Perhaps just my PC.

-This installer will also download all the dependencies needed with pip: Tkinter, pygame, pyinstaller.
+This installer will also download all the dependencies needed with pip: pygame_gui, pygame, pyinstaller.
 And it will attempt to install pyaudio from the folder included in ./src.
-The pyaudio files included in the folder are 32 / 64 bit specific for windows, you'll have to install your own version of pyaudio independently if running other OS.
+The pyaudio files included in the folder are 32 / 64 bit specific for windows, you'll have to install your own version of pyaudio independently if running another OS.
 I have done so on linux with 'sudo apt-get python-pyaudio'.

-There are a few issues with certain versions of python and various methods of packaging:
+_There are a few issues with certain versions of python and various methods of packaging:_

 Python3.6 will package it fine however it will not run any game due to the 32bit - 64bit converter I have implemented for the logging